Alajuela Province: Transportation

 Costa Rica's busiest airport is in southern Alajuela.
 The Aeropuerto Internacional Juan Santamaría (Juan Santamaría International Airport) is the second busiest airport in Central America.
 There are other local airports in La Fortuna, Los Chiles, and Upala.

-Asphalted roads connect the major cities in Alajuela, be they highways or secondary.
+Asphalted roads connect the major cities in Alajuela, whether they are highways or secondary roads.
 The General Cañas Highway connects the municipality of Alajuela to San José and was the subject of national ridicule when a sinkhole temporarily closed it in 2012, causing enormous traffic problems throughout the metropolitan region.
 The Colon of Mora to Orotina connects Orotina to San José.
 The Pan-American Highway runs through the province.

 In 1926, Alajuela was the scene of one of the worst railroad disasters in history.
 High above the Virilla River, a train carrying pilgrims to the Virgen de los Ángeles derailed, killing 248 passengers and injuring a further 93.
 Two of Alajuela's defunct railroad stations are classified as national monuments: the Estación del Ferrocarril al Pacífico (Pacific Railroad Station) in Orotina and the Antigua Estación del Ferrocarril en Río Grande (Old Río Grande Railroad Station) in Atenas.
 Río Grande's railroad bridge is also a national monument.

 President José María Figueres Olsen closed the rail transportation system following damage during an earthquake and external pressure to liberalize the nation's resources; however, work is underway to reopen the rails.
 The Instituto Costarricense de Ferrocarriles (INCOFER) (Costa Rican Railroad Institute) is working to reopen the terminals and rails that link Alajuela and the other cities in the Central Valley.
 It is scheduled to open in 2014.
 In 2012, a proposal was made to build a train from Alajuela to Cartago but the project never got underway and was eventually scrapped.